What to look for when viewing a house

 With the cost of living on the rise, good insulation has never been more important.
 New build homes tend to be well insulated, but older homes are often in need of improvements.

 Before signing on the dotted line, ask if there’s loft insulation.
 Is there cavity wall insulation?
 What about the floors?
 Check to see if the windows are double glazed, too.
+If you didn't check when booking the viewing, now is a good time to ask about the property's EPC rating, too.

 According to the Energy Saving Trust, simply insulating the floor of a detached house could shave around £180 a year off your energy bills.
 If you buy a semi-detached property, the same insulation could save around £100.
 Mid-terraced houses could save £75.